almibe/multi-page-display/README.md

-DraggableTabPane
+MultiPageDisplay
 ================

-A work in progress to create a tab pane with movable tabs in JavaFX.
+A work in progress to create a modern tab pane in JavaFX.
+This tab pane is created to be similar to modern browser and IDE page/document views.
-This project's goal is to avoid all private sun.* packages and usages of reflection to build a draggable tab pane.
+Codewise this project's goal is to avoid all private sun.* & com.sun.* packages and usages of reflection to build a tab pane.

 This project is Licensed under the GPL v2 w/ Classpath Exception, the same license as the OpenJDK project.
+And uses code from the EasyBind project licensed under the MIT license.